kennyjoseph75-sudo/vfood/blueprint.md

 **This section is a mandatory reminder for the AI assistant at the start of every session.**

 **Incident Analysis:** During a previous session, a critical error occurred during a backup procedure.
-The AI assistant, despite reading the `backup-protocol.md` and `blueprint.md` files, executed a backup command literally without synthesizing the information with the project\'s actual context.
+The AI assistant, despite reading the `backup-protocol.md` and `blueprint.md` files, executed a backup command literally without synthesizing the information with the project's actual context.
 This resulted in an incorrect backup that was placed in the wrong directory and included previous backup files.

 **Root Cause:** The failure was not a lack of information, but a failure of process.
-The AI acted as a simple "script-runner," prioritizing the literal execution of a documented command over the intelligent application of that command within the project\'s established structure.
+The AI acted as a simple "script-runner," prioritizing the literal execution of a documented command over the intelligent application of that command within the project's established structure.
 It failed to perform necessary sanity checks and did not adapt the instructions to the reality of the file system.

 **Mandatory Protocol: Analyze, Plan, Verify, then Execute (APVE)**